adiogale/CS474/ClassOperations.md

     ```

 6. NewObject(objectName: String, className: String):
+    - Class with className must be defined beforehand.
     - Returns new object with objectName and className.
     - It will call the constructor internally and all methods will be available to the object with fields initialized.
     - Default value of all fields will be 0.